hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 * `accessList`: *array of objects* - contains the following fields:
     * `address`: *string* - addresses to be accessed by the transaction
     * `storageKeys`: *array* - storage keys to be accessed by the transaction
-* `gasUsed`: *string* - approximate gas cost to add the access list to the transaction
+* `gasUsed`: *string* - approximate gas cost for the transaction if the access list is included

 !!! example